jhuapl-bio/taxtriage/README.md

 ## About

 TaxTriage is a flexible, containerized bioinformatics pipeline designed to identify pathogens within complex samples/specimens (e.g., respiratory swabs, lesion swabs, whole blood) using untargeted DNA or RNA sequencing data.
 It is designed for short- (Illumina) or long-read (ONT, PacBio) platforms, and incorporates numerous software packages to perform quality control, organism classification, and read mapping.
-Additionally, TaxTriage incorporates intermediate data into a unified confidence metric for all organisms identified.
+Additionally, TaxTriage uses intermediate data into a **unified confidence metric** (TASS Score) for all organisms identified.
 The final analysis output is incorporated into an Organism Discovery Report, represented as a single PDF, with summaries of the intermediate data supporting pathogen identification.
 TaxTriage is designed for broad deployment and early-stage outbreak investigations and is not intended for use as a standalone diagnostic capability.

 ### To Start